-The ShareLab conference took place in October 2016 and brought people together from around the UK and beyond to present the most exciting examples of collaborative platforms for social impact.
+In October 2016 the ShareLab conference brought together people from around the UK and beyond to present the most exciting examples of collaborative platforms for social impact.

-At the event we announced the ShareLab Fund which aims to gather ideas and create connections between innovators.
-Projects with the highest potential will be provided with funding and support to develop their ideas further in collaboration in 2017.
+At the event we announced the first round of the ShareLab Fund which aimed to gather ideas and create connections between innovators.

 This initial ShareLab Fund supported eight early stage organisations to develop and apply collaborative digital platforms to tackle real world challenges and create a positive social impact.
 The selected projects were provided with funding of up to £40,000 along with non-financial support to help them develop their ideas further in collaboration with the programme team.

 These first eight social ventures were aiming to address a breadth of needs that range from helping the elderly access the care they need to live independently for longer, to community transport coordination, to increasing the accessibility of donated human milk to premature babies.

 In Spring 2018 the second round of the fund supported six projects with grants of between £17,500 and £30,000.
 This cohort was selected to understand how collaborative digital platforms can be used to relieve pressure on public services and addressed areas including homelessness, social care and community transport..

 Meanwhile, the Scottish Government were keen to act on the recommendations of the Scottish Expert Advisory Panel on the Collaborative Economy, as published in their paper in January 2018.
 In response, a third fund was developed in partnership to explore how Scotland could take advantage of the opportunities of the collaborative economy and learn from the previous two cohorts.